alexch/rerun/README.md

 * On OS X:
     * use a C library using growl's developer API <http://growl.info/developer/>
     * Use growl's AppleScript or SDK instead of relying on growlnotify
-    * Use OS X notifications
     * "Failed" icon for notifications
 * On Linux:
-    * Test on Linux.
     * Use libnotify or notify-send http://www.linuxjournal.com/content/tech-tip-get-notifications-your-scripts-notify-send

 # Other projects that do similar things